huynhminhtufu/react-universal-boilerplate/README.md

 ## License

-Copyright © 2018-present Gosu Team.
+Copyright © 2018-present Tu Huynh.
 This source code is licensed under the MIT license found in the [LICENSE.txt](https://github.com/gosu-team/fptu-fe/blob/master/LICENSE.txt) file.
 The documentation to the project is licensed under the [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.